okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-web-authn/main/java/challengeintegrationsteps.md

 ### 5: Display page to verify WebAuthn credentials

 Redirect the user to a page that verifies the WebAuthn credentials.
 Allow this page access to `AuthenticationResponse.webAuthnParams.currentAuthenticator.contextualData.challengeData` and  `AuthenticationResponse.webAuthnParams.webauthnCredentialId`.
-Using the [Thymeleaf](https://www.thymeleaf.org/) template engine, the sample app specifically does the following:
+Using the sample app as guide, access these properties with the following steps:

-1. Calls `ModelandView.addObject` and adds the `webauthnCredentialId` and `challengeData` information.
+1. Call `ModelandView.addObject()` and add `webauthnCredentialId` and `challengeData`.

     ```java
     String webauthnCredentialId = enrollResponse.getWebAuthnParams().getWebauthnCredentialId();